robbell/azure-deep-dive/labs/cosmos-db/README.md

 # Cosmos DB lab

-## Provision Service Bus using ARM
+## Provision a Cosmos DB database using ARM

 ### Log in to the Azure CLI